Python3-Training/PyQuest/README.md

 # PyQuest !
-Nagy's Question &amp; Answer Collection for Python
+**Nagy's Question &amp; Answer Collection for Python** *PyQuest was originally part of the **DatMan** project.
+Everything related to that question and answer database is now maintained here!*

 ![Pyquest Logo](PyQuest_Logo.png)